-With a purchase transaction, the appraiser will review a copy of the sales contract and then seek to support the sales price using recently sold properties.
-This is fairly straightforward and most often the appraisal comes in at the sales price or even slightly higher in some instances.
+With a purchase transaction, the property appraiser will review a copy of the sales contract and then seek to support the sales price using recently sold properties.
+This is fairly straightforward and most often the property appraisal comes in at the sales price or even slightly higher in some instances.
 On the other hand, if the property does not appraise at the sales price and comes in lower than needed, most often more negotiation is involved or the buyers decide to look elsewhere.
-But in most stable markets, a home coming in at below the sales price is relatively rare.
+But in most stable markets, a home appraising at below the sales price is relatively rare.

-A refinance is treated a bit differently as it relates to the appraiser.
+A refinance is treated a bit differently as it relates to the property appraisal.
 With a refinance, there is no sales price.
 The appraiser must use recent home sales data to arrive at a value.
 This again means researching the area and identifying recent sales of similar homes in the area.
 Sometimes the homeowners are refinancing into a particular type of loan that needs a specific LTV.
 Perhaps the existing loan carries private mortgage insurance, or PMI, and with a new, higher value, PMI can be removed.
-The appraiser will use recorded sales data without the benefit of a sales contract.
+The property appraisal report will use recorded sales data without the benefit of a sales contract.
 But the homeowner can do a few things to boost the property value in the appraiser’s mind.

 The first thing to consider is the “curb appeal.”
 This is the first impression the appraiser sees when driving up to the property.
 What’s involved with curb appeal?
 One of the main considerations is the landscaping.
 A well-trimmed lawn will help.
 So too will different types of flowers and shrubbery.
 Are the trees trimmed?
 Is the roof maintained?
 Is the property overall clean?